Julie Montagu, Countess of Sandwich

-Julie Montagu, Countess of Sandwich (née Julie Jean Fisher; born February 17, 1972), styled as Viscountess Hinchingbrooke from 2004 to 2025, is an American entrepreneur, yoga instructor, blogger, writer and television personality.
+Julie Montagu, Countess of Sandwich (née Julie Jean Fisher; born February 17, 1972), styled as Viscountess Hinchingbrooke from 2004 to 2025, is an American entrepreneur, yoga instructor, writer, and television personality.
 She is married to Luke Montagu, 12th Earl of Sandwich.
 Montagu began her television career as a cast member on the British reality series Ladies of London before hosting her own series on the Smithsonian Channel called An American Aristocrat's Guide to Great Estates.
 Since 2021 she has run her own series, American Countess, on YouTube.

 Early life

-Julie Fisher was born on 17 February 1972 to Thomas Fisher, and was brought up in Sugar Grove, Illinois, as one of five siblings.
+Julie Fisher was born on February 17, 1972, to Thomas Fisher, and was brought up in Sugar Grove, Illinois, as one of five siblings.
 She went on to study computer science at Indiana University where she became a member of Delta Delta Delta.
 Fisher moved to London to work for an internet-based company, and was working at a digital agency when she met Luke Montagu in 2003.
 At the time, she was a single mother with two children, and had assumed he was not interested in her.

 Three months after they began dating, the couple spent a weekend on the Isle of Wight and she noticed that his credit cards read ‘Viscount Hinchingbrooke’.
 Only then did he explain that he was a member of the aristocracy and his parents were John Montagu, 11th Earl of Sandwich and Caroline Montagu, Countess of Sandwich.
 A year after they first met, they were married at Mapperton House in Dorset, the country estate of the Earl of Sandwich.

 When Luke suffered years of side effects from being removed from prescription medication by an addiction clinic (and was later awarded £1.35 million in compensation), Montagu began running yoga classes in nearby church halls in order to bring some money into the household.
 By that time, Luke was unable to continue in his position as director of the Met Film School, so Montagu became the sole supporter.

 According to a June 2020 magazine article, Montagu is a “qualified yoga teacher, nutritionist and mindfulness guru”.